emnshchkv/Amyloidogenic-Mutagenesis/README.md

 ### Step 0 — In Silico Amyloid beta-42 Mutagenesis

-A library of 65 Aβ42 single-point substitution variants was generated that serve as input for all downstream prediction tools (Step 1) and selects the mutation targets for MD simulation (Steps 2–3).
+A library of 465 Aβ42 single-point substitution variants was generated.
+These in silico mutations were then cross-referenced with the known database of all described amyloid beta mutations obtained from UniProt.
+Only those mutations that are present in the database were selected for all downstream prediction tools (Step 1) and selects the mutation targets for MD simulation (Steps 2–3).

 → Full documentation: [`0_step_mutagenesis/`](0_step_mutagenesis/)